drthornt/arduino_projects/webserver_and_neopixel/README.md

 - [x] talk to the I2C BME 280 device.
 - [x] talk to the on-board neo pixel
 * Get a basic web server setup.
 * Write a handler for the /metrics endpoint where the sensor values are exposed.
-They are exposed in a way that means a prometheus server can collect them at regular intervals and squirrel the data way for otehr system to query , report, agregate, and graph.
+They are exposed in a way that means a prometheus server can collect them at regular intervals and squirrel the data way for other system to query , report, agregate, and graph.
 In this case I use grafana.

 # Load Some Libraries